Meeepu/Store-Management-API/README.md

 ## Run the Production Server

-You must compile the project first (production) before running the server To run the server, execute the command below:
+You must compile the project first (production) before running the server.
+To run the server, execute the command below:

 ```sh